Disaster Legal Help Victoria

 Buying a house impacted by disaster

-If you have signed a contract to buy a property which was then destroyed or damaged by a disaster, your ability to withdraw from the purchase depends on when you signed the contract and the extent of the damage to the property.
+If you have signed a contract to buy a property that was then destroyed or damaged by a disaster, your ability to withdraw from the purchase depends on when you signed the contract and the extent of the damage to the property.
 There are a lot of decisions to be made if you want to end a contract.
 Get urgent advice from a lawyer or a conveyancer.

 The cooling-off period does not apply if: